valentingarnier/valentingarnier.github.io/index.md

   <iframe style="margin:auto;display:block;" src="assets/global_number_trips_travelled.html" width="60%" height="600" frameborder="0" style="border:0" allowfullscreen></iframe>
 </p>

-The trend we observe here is very similar to the one for the flown distances, meaning that the periods when users travel further are the same ones as the periods when users travel frequently.
+The trend we observe here is very similar to the one for the flown distances, meaning that the periods when users travel further are the same as the periods when users travel frequently.
 To see if we also observe a North/South divide we show the data per country:

 <p align="center">
   <iframe style="margin:auto;display:block;" src="assets/number_trips_travelled.html" width="90%" height="600" frameborder="0" style="border:0" allowfullscreen></iframe>